keboola/connection-docs/management/support/index.md

 ### Obtaining Support
 There are multiple ways to obtain support from within your project.
-First, and foremost, in the navigation on the left is a Support link which will open a form to fill-in to create a zendesk ticket which will reach your maintainer.
+First, and foremost, in the navigation on the left is a Support link which will open a form to fill-in to create a ticket which will reach your Maintainer.

 {: .image-popup}
 ![Screenshot -- User joined](/management/support/support-link.png)